Online Teaching Requirements

 As we transitioned to the Alternative Delivery Model, prerequisites for teaching online classes were temporarily relaxed because of the extraordinary circumstances we faced as a community.
 Moving forward, in order to maintain CLC’s emphasis on offering high quality online courses it is crucial that we refocus our efforts accordingly.
 Below you will find the online teaching requirements for the 2020-21 academic year.

-For Fall 2020, faculty teaching "Online-Anytime":
+For Spring 2021 and beyond, faculty teaching "Online-Anytime":

-- Overview of Online Pedagogy (short, module-based CLC course)
+- Overview of Online Pedagogy

 - Overview of Online Instruction (8-week online ION course)

 - This is an 8-week fully online course that provides the experience of being an online student while learning the fundamentals of online course design and instruction.